drbfraser/CRADLE-Platform/docs/development.md

 ### Backend

-Backend code is formatted using Black.
-With your Docker containers running, run `docker exec cradle_flask black .` to format all backend files.
+Backend code is formatted using Ruff.
+With your Docker containers running, run `docker exec cradle_flask ruff format .` to format all backend files.

 ## Package Changes